 Make cybersecurity everyone’s job.

 Real phishing emails will inevitably get through even the most sophisticated spam filter.
 Or, they’ll come through an unguarded entrance—like a personal email someone opens on their work computer.
-Firewalls and endpoint security software aren’t enough—you have to strengthen your human firewall so employees don’t become cybersecurity liabilities.
+Firewalls and endpoint security software aren’t enough—you have to strengthen your human firewall so that employees don’t become cybersecurity liabilities.

-For all you regular readers of the DelCor blog, I know I sound like a broken record: cybersecurity awareness is everyone’s job.
-It must be part of every employee’s job requirements and, therefore, part of every employee’s performance review criteria.
+The main takeaway is this: cybersecurity awareness is everyone’s job.
+It must be part of every employee’s job requirements and part of every employee’s performance review criteria.

-Think of it this way: If using Excel is part of someone’s job and they don’t have sufficient Excel skills, wouldn’t their supervisor address it in some way or document it in their review?
-Everyone must have sufficient skills to use the internet and email safely—that means having cybersecurity awareness skills.
+Think of it this way: if using Excel is part of someone’s job, and they don’t have sufficient Excel skills, wouldn’t their supervisor address it in some way or document it in their review?
+Everyone must have sufficient skills to use the internet and email safely, and that means having cybersecurity awareness skills.
 Leadership and HR must ensure there are consequences for being careless with cybersecurity—no matter who the person is.

 Reward staff who do the right thing.
 Acknowledge and thank those who spot real phishing emails or consistently detect the fake ones.
 Positive and public acknowledgement will help spread good behavior.